FIXTradingCommunity/fix-simple-binary-encoding/v1-0-RC4/doc/03MessageStructure.md

 each entry and should be set to zeroes by encoders.
 The blockLength value does not include the group dimensions itself.

+Note that padding will only result in deterministic alignment if the repeating group contains no variable-length fields.

 ### Entry counter

 Each group is associated with a required counter field of semantic data